meowius/learning/training.md

-# Content and UX trainings and self-guided resources
+# Content and UX trainings and podcasts

 🌟 = I've signed up for FY23
 - [x] = I've done this